“The relentless reaper death has sought another addition to his uninterrupted harvest from amongst the ranks of our oldest residents.”

 - Locate your settler in the index

-- Click on their name and you will go to the month their obituary was posted
+- Click on the name, and you will go to the month their obituary was posted

 - Click on the settler’s name to go to their newspaper obituary at Trove